 It’s a gorgeous day, and you want to enjoy the outdoors, but the Bloody Mary you had at brunch has you shying away from an uphill trek to the local mountaintop.
 We feel you.
-Thankfully, there are plenty of scenic-and flat-promenades where you can gather the friends, pups, and kids, and bask in the dazzling, local scenery without breaking a sweat.
+Thankfully, there are plenty of scenic-and flat-promenades where you can gather the family, pups, and kids, and bask in the dazzling, local scenery without breaking a sweat.

 West Cliff Drive

-West Cliff Drive ridiculously, scenic pathway traverses one of the most inspiring settings along the California coast.
+West Cliff Drive’s ridiculously scenic pathway traverses one of the most inspiring settings along the California coast.
 Hugging the shoreline of the majestic Monterey Bay, the waterfront thoroughfare stretches from the sandy beach at Natural Bridges State Beach to the Santa Cruz Wharf.
 Along the way, you’ll pass vivid, succulent-covered cliffs, secluded beach coves, and some of the region’s most famous sights including big wave surfers at Steamer Lane, playful pups at Its Beach, and the Santa Cruz Surf Museum at Lighthouse Point.

 East Cliff Drive

 This cliffside promenade sports thrilling waterfront views as it tours you through the heart of Pleasure Point’s surf culture.
 Start at the overlook at 41st and East Cliff which peers over The Hook, a famous surf spot marked by a large surf etiquette sign posted near the stairs that lead down to chilly waters.
-A wide, cliffside pathway bustles with pedestrians, dogs, beach cruisers, and skateboarders as it skirts the crashing surf to one side and charming beach bungalows to the other.
+A wide, cliffside pathway welcomes pedestrians, strollers and wheelchairs, dogs, beach cruisers, and skateboarders as it skirts the crashing surf to one side and charming beach bungalows to the other.
 In spring, vibrant wildflowers color the path.
 At 32nd St, Pleasure Point Park is marked by a giant wooden tiki and onlookers watching surfers and munching breakfast burritos from the adjacent market.